-The MERRA Committee and a volunteer community working group are now completing this two year project.
+The Scotts Landing sign welcomes travellers on Ridge Road near the start of the 5okph zone.
+The MERRA Committee and a volunteer community working group completed this two year project in 2017.

 Stages included community engagement, a successful application for Rodney Local Board funding, volunteer working group activity, and a protracted Auckland Transport approval process.